qi-feng/focal_plane/README.md

   --DETECT_MINAREA DETECT_MINAREA
                         +++ Important parameter +++: Config param for sextractor, our default is 30.
+  --DETECT_MINAREA_S2 DETECT_MINAREA_S2
+                        +++ Important parameter +++: Config param for sextractor for P2S2 (outer ring) images, our default is 500.
   --THRESH THRESH       +++ Important parameter +++: Config param for
                         sextractor, our default is 6.
+  --DEBLEND_MINCONT DEBLEND_MINCONT
+                        +++ Important parameter +++: Config param for sextractor, our default is 0.01 The smaller this number is, the harder we try to deblend, i.e. to separate overlaying objects.
   --kernel_w KERNEL_W   If you have cv2, this is the median blurring kernel
                         widthour default is 3 (for a 3x3 kernel).
   --min_dist MIN_DIST   +++ Important parameter +++: Minimum distance we use